About Us

 randallContributing Writer: Randall H. Borkus

 Randall grew up on the south side of Chicago, where the “Good Guys” who play professional baseball wear black.
 He spent most of his summers on his grandfather’s farm in north central Illinois learning how to grow vegetables and corn.
-These days he is an entrepreneur and lives in the western suburbs of Chicago, where he enjoys writing poetry and dancing with his wife Janis.
+These days he is an entrepreneur and lives in North Dakota, where he enjoys writing poetry.

 As an adult Randall has always enjoyed his whiskey and bourbons neat.
 His brothers and friends nick-named him “Bourbon Beast” because of his extensive personal whiskey collection and experience, and over the years has found himself making whiskey’ed friends in Louisville, Bardstown and across the country, giving him a desire to share his knowledge of whiskey and its history.